MandarJunnarkar/Offline-First-Edu-App/vercel-deploy-guide.md

 ### If you get environment variable errors:
 - ✅ Check that `.env` file exists in project root
-- ✅ Verify all required variables are set in Vercel dashboard
+- ✅ Verify Supabase variables are set in Vercel dashboard
 - ✅ Restart deployment after setting environment variables

 ### Build Command